Ostheer/IBM4610_bot/README.md

 * Add support for stickers
 * Implement schedule for working times.
 Notify users when printer is not connected/offline
 * Fix special characters/diacritics problem
-* Use built-in camera to send gif/picture of printed receipt to user
+* Implement database to allow per-user settings and quota

 ## Instructions
 Not necessarily in the correct order